The Spring Feasts & the Family: Exploring the Patterns and Principles of Discipleship in the Biblical Festivals

 To help you prepare for this special teaching event, check out the articles at jcstudies.com/celebrate.

-Founded over twenty-five years ago by Dr. Dwight A. Pryor, JC Studies is an evangelical, non-profit teaching ministry with a passion for acclimating Christians to the life and times of Jesus and the early church.
-Through our educational events leading scholars share their expertise in the language, literature, culture and traditions of Israel during the Second Temple Period, providing fresh insight into the Bible.
+Founded over thirty years ago by Dwight A. Pryor, the Center for Judaic-Christian Studies (JC Studies) is an evangelical, non-profit teaching ministry with a passion for acclimating Christians to the life and times of Jesus and the early church.
+Through our educational events leading scholars share their expertise in the language, literature, culture and traditions of Israel during the life and time of Jesus and the early church (Second Temple Period), providing important insights into sacred scripture—both old and new.